Annon-arch/SANDS/Baselines/README.md

 * Run the code using ```python3 bert.py --data $DATA```. $DATA will take the path of the directory where the data is stored.

 ## BICE
+* Run the code using ```python3 baseline_bice.py --data $DATA --task $TASK```. $DATA will take the path of the directory where the data is stored. $TASK can be either USA or India depending on the task you are running the model for.

 ## LP-SVM
 ### To Run LP-SVM: